javascript-tutorial/en.javascript.info/1-js/09-classes/07-mixins/article.md

 An important feature of many browser objects (for instance) is that they can generate events.
 Events are a great way to "broadcast information" to anyone who wants it.
 So let's make a mixin that allows us to easily add event-related functions to any class/object.

 - The mixin will provide a method `.trigger(name, [...data])` to "generate an event" when something important happens to it.
 The `name` argument is a name of the event, optionally followed by additional arguments with event data.
 - Also the method `.on(name, handler)` that adds `handler` function as the listener to events with the given name.
-It will be called when an event with the given `name` triggers, and get the arguments from `.trigger` call.
+It will be called when an event with the given `name` triggers, and get the arguments from the `.trigger` call.
 - ...And the method `.off(name, handler)` that removes the `handler` listener.

 After adding the mixin, an object `user` will be able to generate an event `"login"` when the visitor logs in.
 And another object, say, `calendar` may want to listen for such events to load the calendar for the logged-in person.